• Skip to primary navigation

 This dish is usually eaten with rice although I have seen people in lebanon eat it with flatbreads too.
 You can find my Lebanese rice with vermicelli recipe here or my perfect plain rice recipe here.

 I always have extra lemon slices and salt at the table ready to squeeze on and a final sprinkle of salt.
-I also love to add lots of the mloukhiya juices on the rice.
+I also love to add lots of the molokhia juices on the rice.

-The Egyptian version of mloukhiya is more like a soup.
+The Egyptian version of molokhia is more like a soup.
 It is also cooked with a chicken or meat broth and the overall texture is much finer as it is sometimes blitzed to make it smoother.

 The Syrians and Palestinians make their own versions too, which are not too dissimilar to the Lebanese one, but this is how we make it in Lebanon.